earthai-tech/pycsamt/README.md

 * **Purpose**

     The software contains basic steps, uses the CSAMT standard data processing and deals with [OCCAM2D](https://marineemlab.ucsd.edu/Projects/Occam/index.html) for modeling part.
-    The idea behind the development of this toolbox is to improve the groundwater exploration techniques and fight against the numerous unsucessful drillings due to their wrong locations after geophysical surveys.
-The main goal is to minimize the use of supplement methods to CSAMT which commonly increases the operating budgets.
-Indeed, CSAMT is commonly associated to other geophysical methods to better ascertain the interpretation results after surveys.
-However,  finding the right location (e.g., well demarcated the fracture zones) with the use of CSAMT only and reduce the misinterpretation, are the challenge that the software tried to workaround.
-Henceforth, the use of pyCSAMT could be an alternative solution to right propose the borehole location after the survey.
-Furthermore, it could help the geophysical and drilling companies to reduce their loss when purcharsing the material for borehole equipment (e.g., PVC pipes) since the toolbox could estimate with a few margin error the layer thicknesses.
+    The idea behind the development of this toolbox is to improve the groundwater exploration techniques and fight against the numerous unsucessful drillings mostly due to their wrong locations after geophysical surveys.
+The main goal is to minimize the use of supplement methods to CSAMT which commonly increases the operating budgets to right locate the drilling (e.g., demarcating well the fracture zones) to reducing the misinterpretation of modeling results.
+    Indirectly, it could help the geophysical and drilling companies to reduce their loss when purcharsing the material for borehole equipment (e.g., PVC pipes) since the toolbox could estimate with a few margin error the layer thicknesses.
-    To meet the global objective, the software  uses a database composed of geological structures and electrical properties of rocks, based on representative chart of  Palacky (1988) and the rock and mineral property classification of Slichter and Telkes (1942) to generate a predicted log called a pseudo-stratigraphy log for drilling operations.
+    To meet the global objective, the software  uses the previous informations of the survey area such as the boreholes/wells and geological data combined with the inversion results to generate a predicted log called a pseudo-stratigraphy log for drilling operations.

  * **Note**